 Gurnard are a small predatory demersal fish, found around most of the British Isles.
 They are a distinctive looking fish, with a number of unique features.
 They have a large head which is armoured and spines around the body to defend themselves.
-They also have feelers under the head which they use to ‘walk’ along the seabed.
-Gurnard also have large pectoral fins which they use to ‘fly’ through the sea.
+They have feelers under the head which they use to ‘walk’ along the seabed and large pectoral fins which they use to ‘fly’ through the sea.
 This method of swimming has led to gurnard being called sea robins throughout much of the rest of the world.
 An alternative name is feeler fish due to the sensory organs they walk on.
-The gurnard has a muscle which it can drum against its swim bladder to make a croaking or grunting noise.
+The gurnard also has a muscle which it can drum against its swim bladder to make a croaking or grunting noise.
 Gurnard are thought to communicate with each other in this way.
 Often they will make the noise when they have been caught, leading to another alternative name of croaker.

 There are over a hundred different species of gurnard across the world.
 Three species have a wide distribution across the UK and are profiled in detail below.
 There are several other species which are much less common in the waters around the British Isles and are only briefly mentioned below.